vexparadox/MUDEnet/README.md

 |:-------:|:--:|:----:|-----------------|:----------------------------------------------------:|
 | Message |  0 | NULL | Message Content | B2 is filled by the Server when broadcast to clients |
 | Username |  1 | NULL | Username | B3-B510 is saved and broadcast to other clients |

-### One day...
-OpenSSL support

-Change packet size to a defined constant, it's messy with literals all over

-Add a server disconnect packet, S->C. Could use the User Disconnected packet, special case for 255 (Server ID)